Know Before You Go

 Important: Do not pack your passport, medications, Express Docs or electronic airline tickets in your checked baggage.
 (Remember that checked baggage might not be accessible at all times.)
 Keep these items close at hand in your purse or jacket pocket.
 We also strongly suggest that you carry or otherwise keep with you important items such as perishables, cash, credit or debit cards, jewelry, gold, silver or similar valuables, securities, financial instruments, records or other valuable or business documents, laptop computers, cellular telephones, cameras, or other video or electronic equipment, hearing aids, electric wheelchairs, scooters, binoculars, film, videotape, computer disks, audio disks, tapes or CDs.
 During the voyage, a safe to store your valuables and important documents is available in your stateroom.

 Medication: Your prescription medication should be kept close at hand in your purse or carry-on bag rather than in your checked baggage.
-Be sure to bring a sufficient supply of medication and transport it in the original container.
-It is also a good idea to carry a written list of your medications in case they are lost.
-The list should include the name of the drug, dosage and times taken.
-In case of emergency, Holland America Line will assist in filling prescriptions.
+In the event of unexpected travel delays and emergencies, pack enough prescription medication for at least 2 weeks beyond the length of your travel itinerary.
+Keep it with you at all times and if possible, leave all medication in its original container, and carry a list of the prescription names, dosage amounts and times taken for all medications.
+Holland America Line will assist in filling prescriptions.
 However, please note that additional charges will apply and that not all medications are available in all countries or ports of call.

 Please Note: Persons in possession of illegal drugs are subject to immediate disembarkation and reporting to law enforcement authorities.
 This could result in legal proceedings.
 Please keep in mind that the drug laws in many countries can be very restrictive and the penalties severe.